awslabs/amazon-neptune-tools/graphml2csv/README.md

 # GraphML 2 Neptune CSV

 This Python script provides a utility to convert GraphML files into the CSV format that is used by Amazon Neptune for [Bulk Loading](https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load-tutorial-format-gremlin.html).
+This script is compatible with Python2 and Python3.

 ## Usage